aakashthakare/blog/blogposts/sqlinternal/sqlinternal.md

 Two additional mechanisms background job, to clean up dirty pages, and transcation log, for durability and recovery are in place.

 ## Journey
-We understood the basic architecture of the database but the journey of query is still not fully visible.
+We understood the basic architecture of the database system but the journey of query is still not fully visible.

 The end-to-end journey of the SQL query under the hood is as follows:

 **Client**
-- The client (e.g. MySQL Workbench, API, Command Line Client) send the SQL statement `SELECT * from user` to the database server.
+- The client (e.g. MySQL Workbench) send the SQL statement `SELECT * from user` to the database server.

 **Connection**
-- Query travels over the network using the decided protocol
+- Query travels over the network using the dedicated protocols.
 - Authentication and user permissions are verified here.
 - A session is established!

 **Parsing**
-- Query received at SQL server
+- Query received at SQL server.
 - Query is parsed and broken into token for further processing.
-- Syntax validation takes place
+- Syntax validation takes place.

 **Binding**
-- Checks whether table and column actually exists
+- Checks whether table and column actually exists?
 - Data types checked

 **Optimization**
-- Optimizer evaluates possible plans to get data
+- Optimizer evaluates possible plans to get data.
-- Chooses most efficient execution plan
+- Chooses most efficient execution plan.

 **Data Access**
-- Transaction logs are captured
 - Execution plan triggers the data page retrival
-- First checks in cache
+- First checks in cache!
+- Transaction logs are captured.

 **Fetch Rows**
-- Rows of user table are scanned
+- Rows of user table are scanned.
-- If index is present rows are read as per the index
+- If index is present rows are read as per the index.

 **Concurrency**
-- Acquire lock on data pages; depending on transaction isolation level
+- Acquire lock on data pages; depending on transaction isolation level.

 **Result**
-- Engine assembles the rows as per the `SELECT` criteria
+- Engine assembles the rows as per the `SELECT` criteria,
 - Packed in resultset and sent back to the client

 **Logging**